pranavrcn/CMaps-Event-Management/README.md

 However, as CMaps evolved, we made the strategic decision to focus more on enhancing the campus community experience rather than expanding into public event vending.
 This pivot was made to stay true to CMaps' core mission and to better align with our long-term vision, resulting in the decision not to proceed with the DoorList partnership.

-## Impact and Future Goals

-CMaps has already demonstrated its value within campus communities by fostering connections and increasing event participation.
-With over 500 signups in the first week and recognition from the University of Virginia, CMaps is on track to continue growing and serving more users.

 ### Future Enhancements:

 - **Enhanced Analytics**: We plan to introduce analytics tools for organizations, enabling them to better understand event engagement and optimize their promotion strategies.